 Pier 35 and the Billion Oyster Project

 LES Ecology Center (Ecology Center) pioneers community-based models in urban sustainability since 1987.
-Providing unique e-waste and composting services, environmental stewardship opportunities, and educational programming to all New Yorkers.
+Provides unique e-waste and composting services, environmental stewardship opportunities, and educational programming to all New Yorkers.
 Those who want to learn about environmental issues and take responsibility for creating solutions through action.

 New York City is at the forefront of so many exciting Green initiatives that enhance our global presence.